Michaelxk/ChatRoom/README.md

 # ninja-chat

-> Practice about vue components, routes and firebase
+> Learning about Vue Components, Routes and Firebase

 ## Build Setup